Continuous-Time Public Good Contribution under Uncertainty: A Stochastic Control Approach: The Social Planner Problem

-\begin{proof} Existence of a unique optional, upper right-continuous solution $l^{*}$ to (\ref{SPback}) is shown in Appendix \ref{AppProofs}, Proposition \ref{backSP}.
-To show optimality of $(\underline{x}_{*}(t),C_{*}(t))$ as in (\ref{optimalSP}) it then suffices to verify that it is admissible and it satisfies the sufficient and necessary first order conditions (\ref{FOC2}).
-By Theorem 33 in Chapter IV of \cite{DellacherieMeyer78}, $C_{*}$ as in (\ref{optimalSP}) is adapted since $l^{*}$ is optional; also, it has right-continuous sample paths since $l^{*}$ is upper right-continuous.
-On the other hand, $x^i_{*}$, $i=1,2,\dots,n$, is adapted and positive, since $g^i$ is continuous and positive.
-Moreover, for any $\tau \in \mathcal{T}$ we have
+\begin{proof} To show optimality of $(\underline{x}_{*}(t),C_{*}(t))$ as in (\ref{optimalSP}) it suffices to verify that it is admissible and satisfies the (necessary and) sufficient first order conditions (\ref{FOC2}).
+By Theorem 33 in Chapter IV of \cite{DellacherieMeyer78}, $C_{*}$ as in (\ref{optimalSP}) is progressively measurable since $l^{*}$ is optional; also, it has right-continuous sample paths since $l^{*}$ is upper right-continuous.
+Hence it is optional.
+On the other hand, $x^i_{*}$, $i=1,\dots,n$, is optional and positive since $g^i$ is continuous and positive.
+Moreover, for any $\tau \in [0,T)$ we have